mrbinky3000/responsive_carousel/README.md

 #Responsive Carousel

 A fully responsive carousel [jQuery UI widget](http://jqueryui.com/widget/ "jQuery UI widget documentation") that works on desktop browsers, iPhones, iPads, and even older Androids.* It can be configured to respond to touch events, mouse events, or both.
 You can use the left and right arrows and/or use your finger or mouse to swipe the carousel left and right.
+Combine with the popular lazyLoad.js plugin to lazy load images in your carousel, thus cutting page load times (great for mobile).
 The code is currently is in the form of a jQuery UI widget and relies on hammer.js to handle the touch events.

 ###Stand-out Features:

 - FAST.
 Uses css transitions.
 Code optimized to use as few redraws as possible.
 Always getting faster.
 - Continuous infinite scrolling.
 Hold down a navigation arrow and keep holding it down.
 No need to keep clicking or tapping.
-- You can have slide "units" of different widths
+- You can have slide "units" of different widths!
+Great for navigation menus.
 - A callback function that lets you specify the number of units to show at different width
 - Loose HTML.
 This doesn't force you to use certain HTML structures.
 Your navigation can be anywhere in the DOM.
+- Optionally works with the popular [Lazy Load jQuery Plugin](http://www.appelsiini.net/projects/lazyload) Images that are out of view are not loaded until the user interacts with the carousel.